GritLearning/grit/README.md

 grunt --env=development --platform=android --build-dir=../grit-android/assets/www
 ```

 Have a look at `Gruntfile.js` for the full list of options and their meanings.

-## Pre-release checklist

-Before sending the final release to the store we should check:

-- [ ] All image assets have been run through Imageoptim (http://imageoptim.com/) or similar
-- [ ] `assets/www` contains only the files required for the app - all dev files and spec files should be removed to keep the .apk small
-- [ ] `index.html` is loading the concatenated & minified Javascript file(s).
-At the very least we should be using minified versions of the `js/libs` files.
-- [ ] document exactly what setup setups are required after somebody installs the app